Using Grand Central Dispatch With OpenCL

 Discovering Available Compute Devices

-OpenCL kernels assume a Single instruction, Multiple Data (SIMD) parallel model of computation.
-This means (roughly) that you have a large amount of data divided into chunks, and you want the kernel to perform the same computation on each chunk.
-Some SIMD algorithms will execute better on a CPU rather than on a GPU, or on one GPU rather than another, depending on many factors.
-Tools in OS X version 7 and later facilitate discovery of the types of devices that are available to process data.
+OpenCL kernels assume a Single Instruction, Multiple Data (SIMD) parallel model of computation.
+In SIMD, you have a large amount of data divided into chunks, and you want the kernel to perform the same computation on each chunk.

 Enqueueing A Kernel To A Dispatch Queue